Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Numerical simulations - implementation details

 \subsection{Optimization with Virtual Distillation}

-In this Appendix we compare 5-qubit MaxCut QAOA optimization of VD-mitigated cost function with optimization of the noisy and CDR mitigated cost function for $p=2,4$.
-We perform the comparison for $36$ randomly chosen graphs from the Erd\"os-R\'enyi ensemble as in Fig.~\ref{fig:CDR-numerics}.
+In this Appendix, we compare 5-qubit {and 8-qubit} MaxCut QAOA optimization of the VD-mitigated cost function with optimization of the noisy and CDR-mitigated cost function for $p=2,4$.
+We perform the comparison using the same randomly chosen graphs from the Erd\"os-R\'enyi ensemble as in Figs.~\ref{fig:CDR-numerics},~\ref{fig:CDR-numerics-n8}.
 We perform VD mitigation for each expectation value of a 2-site term of $H_{\rm MaxCut}$ according to~\eqref{eq:VD_A}.
 Therefore, a key assumption is that we neglect derangement noise, which would affect realistic VD implementation on hardware~\cite{koczor2020exponential}.
-We use the Nelder-Mead algorithm as described in Appendix~\ref{appendix:numerics}.
-We have $N_i=30$ as for CDR simulations from Fig.~\ref{fig:CDR-numerics} and assign $65536$ shots in order to estimate $\Tr[\widetilde{\rho}^M Z_iZ_j]$ for each 2-site term of $H_{\rm MaxCut}$ and $\Tr[\widetilde{\rho}^M]$.
-Consequently, the total shot cost of the mitigated cost function estimation is $(n_e+1)\times 65536$, where $n_e$ is the number of Max-Cut graph edges.
-We consider $M=2,3$ state copies as the shot cost of VD mitigation for given precision grows with increasing $M$~\cite{czarnik2021qubit} and $M=2,3$ was shown to be sufficient for typical applications~\cite{koczor2021dominant}.
-We find that $M=2$ gives better results than $M=3$ as suggested by our analytical results.
-Here we allow for $N_{\rm tot}$ up to $1.5\times10^9$, i.e. up to $10$ times more shots than considered for CDR mitigated and noisy optimization in Fig.~\ref{fig:CDR-numerics}.
+We use the Nelder-Mead algorithm as described {above}.
+We have $N_i=30$ as for CDR simulations from Figs.~\ref{fig:CDR-numerics},~\ref{fig:CDR-numerics-n8} and assign {$\widetilde{N}_s=65536,10^6$} shots in order to estimate $\Tr[\widetilde{\rho}^M Z_iZ_j]$ for each 2-site term of $H_{\rm MaxCut}$ and $\Tr[\widetilde{\rho}^M]$.
+Consequently, the total shot cost of the mitigated cost function estimation is $(n_e+1)\times \widetilde{N}_s$, where $n_e$ is the number of Max-Cut graph edges.
+We consider $M=2,\,3$ state copies as the shot cost of VD mitigation for given precision grows with increasing $M$~\cite{czarnik2021qubit} and $M=2,\,3$ was shown to be sufficient for typical applications~\cite{koczor2021dominant}.
+We find that {for this setup} $M=2$ gives better results than $M=3$ similar to our analytical results.
+Here we allow for $N_{\rm tot}$ {up to $2\times10^9$ for $n=5$ and up to $2\times10^{10}$ for $n=8$, i.e.~up to $1$ and $2$ order of magnitudes more shots than considered for CDR-mitigated and noisy optimization in Figs.~\ref{fig:CDR-numerics},~\ref{fig:CDR-numerics-n8}, respectively.

-We gather the results in Fig.~\ref{fig:num_VD} comparing them with noisy and CDR mitigated optimization from Fig.~\ref{fig:CDR-numerics}.
-We find that even with smaller $N_{\rm tot}$ the noisy and CDR mitigated optimization outperforms the VD mitigated optimization.
-This example shows that even for circuits outside of the NIBP regime there is no guarantee that mitigating an error mitigated cost function outperforms noisy cost function optimization.
-We note that this result does not prohibit VD-mitigated optimization advantage for different choices of $N_{\rm tot}, M$ or the shot number per cost function evaluation.
+We gather the results in Figs.~\ref{fig:num_VD} comparing them with noisy and CDR mitigated optimization from Figs.~\ref{fig:CDR-numerics},~\ref{fig:CDR-numerics-n8}.
+We find that even with smaller $N_{\rm tot}$ the noisy and CDR-mitigated optimization outperforms the VD-mitigated optimization.
+This example shows that even for circuits outside of the NIBP regime there is no guarantee that using an error-mitigated cost function leads to better performance than noisy cost function optimization.
+We note that this result does not prohibit VD-mitigated optimization advantage for different choices of $N_{\rm tot},\, M$ or the shot number per cost function evaluation.